Air Fryer Broccoli

 raw broccoli in white bowl with oil and spices

-Add the broccoli and spices to a bowl.
+Add the broccoli and other ingredients to a bowl.

-Add the broccoli, oil, salt, pepper and garlic powder to a mixing bowl and toss.
+Now add the fresh or frozen broccoli as well as oil, salt, pepper and garlic powder to a mixing bowl and toss.

 raw broccoli in black air fryer tray